jsa4000/homelab-ops/infrastructure/ansible/kubernetes/README.md

 # Check all servers in the inventory ('-i' flag is not necessary because it will use the default in ansible.cfg)
 ansible all -m ping
-ansible all -m ping -i inventory/inventory-local.yml
+ansible all -m ping -i inventory/inventory-staging.yml

 # Create cluster with default inventory and token
 ansible-playbook playbooks/site.yml

-# If you need to deploy a specific inventory (local)
+# If you need to deploy a specific inventory (staging)
-ansible-playbook playbooks/site.yml -i inventory/inventory-local.yml
+ansible-playbook playbooks/site.yml -i inventory/inventory-staging.yml

 # Create Cluster using external token
 ansible-playbook playbooks/site.yml --extra-vars token=$MY_SECURE_TOKEN